vedude-rabia-sozkesen/FootCall/README.md

 - Berk Karaduman: Finding the app name, openning a group for members.
 - Vedude Rabia Sözkesen: Openning and arranging the GitHub repository.
 - Elif Tuana Doğan: Preparing the project description and creating the content.
-- Mehmet Fatih Paksoy:
+- Mehmet Fatih Paksoy: Preparing the project proposal document
-- Ömer Ersoy:
+- Ömer Ersoy: Developing the ideas and content
-- Arda Dinç :
+- Arda Dinç : Developing the ideas and content

 ---